The Escalones Project is a copper porphyry project comprising oxidized copper mineralization, and is located southeast

 Top: Panorama looking west over the Escalones ridge and areas sampled

 Bottom: close-up of copper oxide mineralization in the East Skarn sandstone.

 The Escalones Project contains what may be one of the last remaining untested mineralized porphyry clusters in Chile; no drilling has been carried out on these distal targets.
-Three significant hydrothermal alteration zones, each measuring between 2,000m and 3,000m in diameter, lie 5-10km to the north of the main discovery, and were first recce mapped and sampled by General Minerals Corporation (“GMC”) in 1999.
-GMC discovered disseminated and fracture-controlled copper-oxide and sulphide mineralization within the Rio Negro target, with continuous-chip samples of outcrop returning highly encouraging initial results including 1m of 8.3% Cu, 2m of 0.52% Cu and, 500m to the southeast, 3m of 1.93% Cu within a broader sample of 34m of 0.4% Cu.
+Three significant hydrothermal alteration zones, each measuring between 2,000m and 3,000m in diameter, lie from 5 to 10km to the north of the main discovery, and were first recce mapped and sampled by General Minerals Corporation (“GMC”) in 1999.
+GMC discovered disseminated and fracture-controlled copper-oxide and sulphide mineralization within the Rio Negro target.

 World Copper sampled and recce mapped the three anomalies in early 2021, confirming the presence of porphyry and skarn mineralization.
 The large anomalies are intense quartz-sericite, argillic and gossanous alteration of porphyritic and granitic intrusions, as well as skarn in volcanic and sedimentary units.
 The Northern Targets have significant potential, with surface alteration zones on the same scale as that of the main Escalones deposit.